Kojima Productions

-Kojima Productions Co., Ltd. is a Japanese video game development studio originally founded in 2005 by video game designer Hideo Kojima, creator of the Metal Gear series.
-It is the spiritual successor to a production team inside Konami also known as Kojima Productions.
-The team had around 100 employees, but grew to over 200 for Metal Gear Solid 4: Guns of the Patriots.
-After leaving Konami, Kojima founded an independent studio with a slightly altered Japanese name in Shinagawa.
+is a Japanese video game development studio founded in 2015 by Hideo Kojima, creator of the Metal Gear series.
+It is the spiritual successor to a production team inside Konami also known as Kojima Productions originally founded in 2005.
+The independent Kojima Productions has a slightly altered Japanese name and is based in Shinagawa, Tokyo.

 History

-Formation
+Background

-The production team was formed in April 2005, after Konami merged several subsidiaries including Kojima's group at Konami Computer Entertainment Japan.
-Kojima said the merger relieved him of business management and administrative burdens he had as KCEJ's vice president, and that as head of Kojima Productions he could focus on creating games.
-According to Kojima, while he now held a position on the Konami board, he still had to persuade staff to invest in his game ideas.
+The original Kojima Productions was formed as a subsidiary of Konami in April 2005, after the merger of several subsidiaries including Kojima's group at Konami Computer Entertainment Japan.
+The name of the team followed Konami's naming style used between 2004 and 2015.
+Other production teams include Pawapuro Production, BEMANI Production, Virtual Kiss Production, and Loveplus Production.
+The team had around 100 employees, but grew to over 200 for Metal Gear Solid 4: Guns of the Patriots.
+Kojima said the merger relieved him of business management and administrative burdens he had as Konami's vice president, and that as head of Kojima Productions he could focus on making games.
+While having a position on the Konami board, Kojima wanted to persuade the staff and invest the company in his idea.
+As well as developing Metal Gear titles, Kojima Productions developed the Fox Engine.